RLAlab/rlalab.github.io/content/authors/Pablo Plana Morales/_index.md

 ---
 # Display name
-title: Pablo Morales
+title: Pablo Plana Morales

 # Full Name (for SEO)
 first_name: Pablo
-last_name: Morales
+last_name: Plana Morales

 # Is this the primary user of the site?
 superuser: true